jhpyle/docassemble/_docs/development.md

 #.
 Instead of storing your information in the cloud, you could store
    it in a [Docker volume] on the same computer that runs your [Docker] container.
-The disadvantage is that the data will be located in a hard-to-find directory on the computer's hard drive, and if you want to move **docassemble** to a different server, you will need to figure out how to move this directory.
+The disadvantage is that the data will be located in a [hard-to-find directory] on the computer's hard drive, and if you want to move **docassemble** to a different server, you will need to manually move this directory.

-Once you set this up, when it comes time to upgrade, you will be able to stop your [Docker] container, remove it, pull the new image from [Docker Hub], and run the new image, and your user profiles, [Playground] data, and installed packages will automatically appear in the new container.
+To transition to using [S3] for persistent storage, you need to create a [bucket] on [S3], add an [`s3`] directive to your [configuration] that refers to the [bucket], and then immediately [stop] the container and [start] it again.
+Similarly, to transition to [Azure blob storage], you need to create a container on the [Azure Portal], add an [`azure`] directive to your [configuration] that refers to the container, and then immediately [stop] the container and [start] it again.

-To transition to one of these systems, create a [package] in your [Playground] containing all of the work you have developed so far, and then download this package as a ZIP file.
+Transitioning to using a [Docker volume] for persistent storage is not as seamless.
+Start by creating a [package] in your [Playground] containing all of the work you have developed so far.
+Then download this package as a ZIP file.
 This will back up your work.
 Then you can stop and remove the container, pull the new **docassemble** image from [Docker Hub], and run it with the configuration necessary to use one of the above [data storage] techniques.
 Then, log in to the Playground, go to the [packages folder], and upload the ZIP file.
+You will need to recreate your user accounts on the new system.

+Once you set up persistent storage, all you need to do to upgrade the full system is [stop] your [Docker] container, [remove] it, [pull] the new image from [Docker Hub], and [run] the new image.
+Your user profiles, [Playground] data, and installed packages will automatically appear in the new container.

 # Workflow for testing

 Thorough testing of your interviews should be part of your workflow.
-People other than yourself should do testing.
+You should involve people other than yourself in the testing, because they will likely use the system in a different way than you do and thereby uncover problems that you would not encounter.

 If your development server is accessible over the network, you can involve testers in your interview while it is still in the [Playground].
-In the [Playground], right-click on the "<i class="glyphicon glyphicon-link" aria-hidden="true"></i> Share" button and copy the URL to your clipboard, then paste it into an e-mail to your testers.
+Every interview in the [Playground] is accessible at a hyperlink.
+To get this hyperlink, right-click on the "<i class="glyphicon glyphicon-link" aria-hidden="true"></i> Share" button in the [Playground], copy the URL to your clipboard, then paste the URL into an e-mail to your testers.

 If your development server is your desktop computer, and you access it in your browser at `http://localhost`, other users will not be able to